-The Authority established restricted cash accounts as required by HUD to report the associated cash associated with holding tenant security deposits.
-As of March 31, 2016 and 2015, the Authority's restricted cash balances are \$21,909 and \$20,544, respectively.
+The Authority established restricted cash accounts as required by HUD to report the cash associated with holding tenant security deposits and the replacement reserve, required by RAD (see note 1).
+As of March 31, 2017 and 2016, the Authority's restricted cash balances are \$52,904 and \$21,909, respectively.